berpos/HangeulHelper/README.md

-Project made in react to help me practice the Korean alphabet
+Made in React to help practice the Korean Alphabet.
+Also for me to practice React.
 Still in development